-- There are a handful of what can be termed as 'centers of excellence' created through PPP with large corporates.
-For example, the 'Livelihood College and ICICI Academy for Skills' in Bhilai which has excellent infrastructure and strong emphasis on occupational health and safety both in the facility management and in the curriculum. - There are Government VTPs which are again of 2 types: (i) institutions that are well established in terms of infrastructure and staff capacity such as Krishi Vignan Kendra, Kanker, and (ii) institutions such as the Antyavasai Sahakari Vitta Vikas Nigam in Bhilai with poor infrastructure (old buildings, inadequate classroom/lab space, limited equipment,
+• There are a handful of what can be termed as 'centers of excellence' created through PPP with large corporates.
+For example, the 'Livelihood College and ICICI Academy for Skills' in Bhilai which has excellent infrastructure and strong emphasis on occupational health and safety both in the facility management and in the curriculum.

-&lt;sup>15 NABH is a constituent board of Quality Council of India, set up to establish and operate accreditation and allied programs for healthcare organizations.
+15 NABH is a constituent board of Quality Council of India, set up to establish and operate accreditation and allied programs for healthcare organizations.

-&lt;sup>16 JCI is an international health care accreditation program.
+16 JCI is an international health care accreditation program.

-- etc.) and limited emphasis on occupational health and safety (dysfunctional PPE, undated fire extinguishers, etc.) primarily due to resource constraints. - There are NGO VTPs which are again of 2 types: (i) reputed national NGOs with adequate staff and infrastructure capacity as well as linkages with knowledge partners for example, Pratham Institute for Literacy Education and Vocational Training. (ii) There are also smaller NGOs which function more as private entrepreneurs such as the Asha Shree Sai Prakratik Chikitsa Sewa Samiti in Durg with limited infrastructure (poor ventilation, inadequate watsan facilities, etc.) primarily because of an emphasis on cutting costs.
+- There are Government VTPs which are again of 2 types: (i) institutions that are well established in terms of infrastructure and staff capacity such as Krishi Vignan Kendra, Kanker, and (ii) institutions such as the Antyavasai Sahakari Vitta Vikas Nigam in Bhilai with poor infrastructure (old buildings, inadequate classroom/lab space, limited equipment, etc.) and limited emphasis on occupational health and safety (dysfunctional PPE, undated fire extinguishers, etc.) primarily due to resource constraints. - There are NGO VTPs which are again of 2 types: (i) reputed national NGOs with adequate staff and infrastructure capacity as well as linkages with knowledge partners for example, Pratham Institute for Literacy Education and Vocational Training. (ii) There are also smaller NGOs which function more as private entrepreneurs such as the Asha Shree Sai Prakratik Chikitsa Sewa Samiti in Durg with limited infrastructure (poor ventilation, inadequate watsan facilities, etc.) primarily because of an emphasis on cutting costs.